corpus-io/web3auth-recovery/README.md

 # Recovering a web3auth private key from key shares

 This is a frontend to a script that recovers private keys from key shares.
-It uses the format web3auth uses to store key shares in the browser's local storage.
-The user is required to provide these key shares.
+It uses the same format as web3auth.
+The user is required to provide the key shares manually.

 ## setup